serhii-samoilenko/hsa-homework-23/README.md

 The project reuses the code from the [Lesson 19 Homework](https://github.com/serhii-samoilenko/hsa-homework-19) and adds profiling.

+I already used built-in profiling in this project, but this time I'll use external profiler.

 The program executes inserts of various datasets into the Tree.
 External profiler is used to measure the performance.

 ## How to build and run